Subject Intent Statements

 Religious Education is taught for an hour each week through three progressive strands:

-1. Making sense of beliefs.
+- Making sense of beliefs and ideas

-2. Understanding the impact of beliefs.
+- Understanding the impact of beliefs and ideas

-3. Making personal connections.
+- Making connections.

 At Roecroft we pride ourselves on being inclusive, charitable and having strong community links.
 As part of Religious Education we give our pupils opportunities to help and give back to others throughout the course of the academic year.
 Examples of this include: raising money for various charitable organisations, donating food to The NEED Project, hosting and attending community coffee mornings and having strong links with members of the community.
 Our pupils attend a weekly worship assembly which has a range of different speakers including: Reverends, parents, staff, local community groups and charitable organisations.
 We ensure that we cover a range of religious/non-religious beliefs in these assemblies with parents, pupils and staff having the opportunity to share their cultures and beliefs.
+Parents and carers have the right to withdraw their child from all or part of the RE curriculum, the Headteacher will be happy to discuss this with you.